Clan McDuck: Silas McDuck

+great-great-grandfather.
+He was very wealthy and built Castle McDuck for his large family to live in.
+Despite the ground being cursed by druids, Silas finished the constructions and the McDucks moved in, only to be scared away by the frightening Hound of Castle McDuck.
+Spending what little he had left from erecting the castle, Silas built Cottage McDuck, where the family lived in poverty until Scrooge left for America.

 Modern McDucks (1st generation)

 Dingus McDuck

 "Dirty" Dingus McDuck, was Scrooge's paternal grandfather.
 He worked as a coal miner, married Molly Mallard, and had three sons – Angus, Fergus, and Jake.
 He appeared in Don Rosa's illustrated family tree, but has not appeared in any comic book stories.
 A 1960s story by Bob Gregory and Tony Strobl identifies Scrooge's grandfather as Titus McDuck.

 In the 2017 DuckTales series episode, "The Secret(s) of Castle McDuck", Dingus is revealed to have had an antagonistic relationship with his son, Fergus (not unlike that of the latter and his son, Scrooge).
 In fact, knowing he would seek out Simon McDuck's treasure, he left his son a note telling him to work hard and not accept hand-outs inside a hidden chamber underneath Castle McDuck.

 Molly Mallard

 Molly McDuck (née Mallard) was the wife of Dingus McDuck, Scrooge's paternal grandmother, and the mother of Angus, Fergus, and Jake McDuck.
 Her first and only appearance was in an illustrated family tree created by Don Rosa; she has not appeared in any stories.
 Coincidentally, her maiden name is the same as the title character of Darkwing Duck.

 Her ghost makes a cameo appearance in the 2017 DuckTales series' episode, "The Secret(s) of Castle McDuck!"